SCROLL

 • Webhook endpoint responds 200 within 10 seconds - async processing done in background

-• Idempotency-Key header sent on every POST /api/bridge/verify call to prevent double-verification on retry
+• Idempotency-Key header sent on every POST /v1/verify call to prevent double-verification on retry

 • HARD_DENY_SANCTIONS_MATCH deny reason handled - do not approve applications with this reason under any circumstances